 Aside from increased career options and higher salaries, job stability is one of the most common reasons that individuals seek to earn a graduate degree.
 Prospective students want to know that they are a) entering a stable field, b) whether they are entering a growing field, and c) that if they were to lose their job, it would be relatively easy to find a replacement.

-Computer science-related jobs are expected to grow 11 percent between 2014 and 2024, according to the U.S. Bureau of Labor Statistics—substantially higher than the seven percent growth expected for all occupations.
+Computer science-related jobs are expected to grow 16 percent between 2018 and 2028, according to the U.S. Bureau of Labor Statistics—substantially higher than the five percent growth expected for all occupations.
 And according to Burning Glass Labor Insights, this growth is expected to be even higher for certain occupations: 14 percent for computer and information research scientists, 20 percent for software developers, and 23 percent for computer systems analysts.
 This healthy growth will keep the job market stable for CS degree holders, ensuring continued value from their degree.

-And because it is predicted that, by 2020, there will be 1.4 million computer science-related jobs available, and only about 400,000 computer science graduates with the skills necessary to fill them, CS degree holders will be able to command higher salaries and benefits.
+And because it has been reported that there are more unfilled computer science positions than qualified applicants, CS degree holders will be able to command higher salaries and benefits.
 As more and more students seek to graduate with bachelor’s degrees in computer science to fill this employment gap, holding a master’s degree in computer science will help individuals stand out from the pack and be considered for the most competitive positions.

 Weighing Your Options

-If you are trying to determine whether or not earning a master’s degree in computer science (MS in CS) is worth the investment of time, money, and energy that you will need to put into earning it, it is important for you to understand your motivations for wanting to earn the degree in the first place.
+If you are trying to determine whether or not earning a master’s degree in computer science is worth the investment of time, money, and energy required, it is important to understand your motivations for wanting to earn the degree in the first place.
 Increased career options, higher salaries, and stable job growth are very common motivations.
 If any of these motivations are your ultimate goal, then earning an MS in CS from Northeastern University can certainly help you achieve them.